sojol4242/ieee_sb__web/README.md

-# Landing Page For Introduce My Department
+# Landing Page For Introduce EEE Department

 It's a simple landing page for introduce my department.